Robots.txt in Vue · Nuxt SEO

 Content-Signal: search=yes, ai-input=no, ai-train=no

 This allows crawlers to access your content for search indexing while blocking AI training and RAG/grounding uses.
-Both can be used together for broader coverage.
+You can use both together for broader coverage.

 # Block search engines